Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 NOTE: though difficult to capture in the photo, the mixture will be more golden in color and the thickening is obvious when stirring the mixture.

-- With the heat on low, allow the mixture to simmer until the onions are cooked and the tomatoes are soft (approximately 30 minutes)
+STEP 6: With the heat on low, allow the mixture to simmer, stirring occasionally, until the onions are cooked and the tomatoes are soft (approximately 30 minutes).
+Do not bring to a boil!

 Best Way to Blend Homemade Tomato Soup

-There are two ways to blend this Homemade Tomato Soup at the end:
+There are two ways to blend this soup at the end:

 - Use a blender.
 If using a blender, use the Blend or Puree function (puree will create the smoothest texture) and blend in batches.
 Cycle portions of the cooked tomato soup through the blender and back into a mixing bowl or pot.

 - Use an immersion blender (also called a hand-held blender or stick blender): my preferred method.
 This tool makes quick work of blending a full pot of soup without transferring it anywhere.
-Using an immersion blender also helps to control how smooth or chunky the soup is more easily.
+Using an immersion blender also helps to control how smooth or chunky it is more easily.

 How to: Insert the blending end of the immersion blender into the soup and pulse to achieve the desired texture.